The Art of Listening

 “Making Your Case” is an Overhyped Skill

 I did some impromptu soul-searching recently when Drew McLellan posted this prompt on social media: “I got a note…from a 17-year-old entrepreneur from Scotland, asking me what I wish 17-year-old entrepreneur me had known.
-“I am certainly going to offer … Read More
+“I am certainly going to offer him my advice, but I’d like to share yours as well.
+“What would you want … Read more

 To Whom are Leaders Allowed to Vent?

 Curtis H. sent me a question via Linked-In: “As a previous leader in my fraternal organization at University, I found staying positive and bottling complaints overwhelming at times.
-If leaders shouldn’t show insecurity or vent around their followers, then is … Read More
+If leaders shouldn’t show insecurity or vent around their followers, then is there an appropriate way to relieve those feelings?”
+Excellent question, Curtis.
+There are definitely inappropriate … Read more